-SOLAR WATER HEATER STORAGE TANK LOCATION
+WATER HEATER LOCATION

-The solar storage tank is suitable for either outdoor or indoor installation.
-Whether located outdoor or indoor, the solar storage tank should be installed close to the most frequently used outlet and its position chosen with safety and service in mind.
+The electric water heater / solar storage tank is suitable for either outdoor or indoor installation.
+Whether located outdoor or indoor, the water heater should be installed close to the most frequently used outlet and its position chosen with safety and service in mind.